Guide to Energy-Efficient Thermostat Settings in Winter in Auburn and Opelika

 While Home

 The DOE recommends 68 degrees during the day.
-If you’re feeling too chilly, there are a couple of other ways you can stay warm.
+If you’re feeling too cold, there are a couple of other ways you can stay comfortable.

-• Set your ceiling fan in reverse when you’re in a room.
-This redistributes hot air that accumulates near the ceiling.
+• Run your ceiling fan in reverse when you’re in a room.
+This redistributes hot air that collects near the ceiling.

 • Choose energy-efficient window treatments, like honeycomb shades or plantation shutters.
-If your home has old or drafty windows, putting up plastic sheeting or window blankets offers an additional barrier against the cold.
+If your home has old or drafty windows, putting up plastic sheeting or window blankets provides an extra barrier against the cold.

 • Maximize natural warmth by opening south-facing window treatments during daytime.
 Don’t forget to close them at night to minimize heat loss.